Llywelyn1282/the-dead-swan/README.md

 __Navbar__

-* Bootstrap navbar styled to have right sided margin.
+* Bootstrap navbar styled to have right sided margin and burger icon on smaller devices.
+Contains links to Home, Menu, Gallery, Booking and Contact.

   ![Navbar](/documentation/navbar.png)

 __Footer__